erdogant/hnet/docs/source/Methods.rst

 One-hot Enconding
 ''''''''''''''''''

 The second step is encoding the categoric values into a one-hot dense array.
+This is done using ``df2onehot``.
 The one-hot dense array is subsequently used to create combinatory features using k combinations over n features (without replacement, Figure 1C).
 The default k is set to 1, meaning that the input matrix (Xcategoric) is the same as combinatory matrix (Xcombination).
 When k>1, n boolean features are combined by multiplication for k unique combinations (eq.1).
 Each new combinatoric feature (Xc) is then added to the dense array.

-``df2onehot``

 Statistics
 ''''''''''